khizar-anjum/pyBlockMethod/context/summaries/2_volkov_solver.md

 ## Overview
 The `volkovSolver` class implements E.A.
 Volkov's block grid method for solving the Laplace equation on arbitrary polygonal domains.
 This method provides high-accuracy numerical solutions for boundary value problems with mixed Dirichlet/Neumann conditions.

+**REFACTORING STATUS**: ✅ **COMPLETED** - The monolithic 980-line implementation has been successfully refactored into a modular 484-line orchestrator that delegates to specialized mathematical and algorithmic modules while maintaining complete backward compatibility.

 ## Mathematical Foundation

 ### Problem Formulation